-South Africa is a travel destination that doesn’t let itself be pigeonholed easily.
-It’s a vast country with widely varying landscapes and an equally diverse culture.
+South Africa is a travel destination that doesn’t let itself get pigeonholed easily.
+It’s a huge country with widely varying landscapes and an equally diverse culture.

 With seasons opposite to Europe or North America, it makes for a great winter destination.
 And with an excellent network of backpacker hostels as well as affordable (for a developed country) hotels and guesthouses, it represents good value for budget travellers looking for high standards but without the higher costs of Australia, Europe, Japan or the USA.

 If you’re planning to travel in South Africa, I have a couple of high-level tips for you to start with:

 Seriously… go to the wild coast!
 (This was my favorite region — it’s very beautiful and rustic, and feels a bit more adventurous.)